The Psoas: An Important Muscle for Body and Senses

-The psoas is also called the muscle of the soul because it is deeply connected to our inner feelings and our survival mechanisms.
+The psoas is also called the muscle of the soul.
+This is because this deep muscle in our body is closely connected to our emotions, our posture, and our natural stress and survival mechanisms.

 Stress and the Psoas